Authored by the expert who managed and guided the team behind the South Korea Property Pack

 Which neighborhoods have the fastest rising property prices in Seoul as of 2026?

-As of early 2026, the top three neighborhoods with the fastest rising property prices in Seoul are Jamsil-dong in Songpa-gu, Banpo-dong in Seocho-gu, and Daechi-dong in Gangnam-gu, all part of the premium southeast corridor that consistently leads Seoul's price cycles.
+As of early 2026, the top three neighborhoods in Seoul with the fastest rising property prices are Jamsil-dong in Songpa-gu, Banpo-dong in Seocho-gu, and Daechi-dong in Gangnam-gu, all sitting in or adjacent to the so-called Gangnam belt.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Seoul.